 - Microsoft Publisher is a desktop publishing application that allows you to create professional documents.
 What should you do when saving files as PDF isn’t possible?

 - Correct that by making sure that you have the latest Adobe Reader version installed.
-There are also times when updating, repairing, or re-installing your Microsoft Office installation is a must.
+There are also times when updating or repairing your Microsoft Office installation is a must.

 - Moreover, Adobe Illustrator has tons of top-notch tools for handling PDF files.
 That’s why you may use it as a quick alternative.